Frequently asked questions - Valley Gardens Phase 3

 What and where is Valley Gardens?

 Valley Gardens is the name given to the green spaces that run from St Peter’s Church to the seafront.
-The council’s project area focuses on the green spaces and the surrounding roads and footways.
+The council’s project area focuses on the green spaces, public spaces and the surrounding roads and footways.
 The northern section of Valley Gardens is referred to as Phase 1 (St Peter’s) and Phase 2 (Victoria Gardens).
 Phase 3 refers to the area from the Old Steine to the Palace Pier, which forms the southern half of Valley Gardens.
-Work started on Phases 1 & 2 of the project in September 2018.
-Phase 3 is currently at detailed design stage.
+Construction work on Phases 1 & 2 of the project will be completing in Summer 2020.

 What is Phase 3 of the Valley Gardens project trying to achieve?